dagrons/dagrons.github.io/posts/components-state-machine-state-events-action.md

 react "state" are not recommended when the next value depends on the previous value.
 ```
-suppose A, B component share the same state binary (0/1), if the only actions the two components do to the state is to invert it,
+suppose A component has a state binary (0/1), if the only actions the component do to the state is to invert it,
 A :
 Invert => if binary == 1: setBinary (0) else setBinary (1)
-B :
-Invert => if binary == 0: setBinary (1) else set Binary (0)

 As we already know, setBinary are not executed immediately, instead, they are pushed to the queue in order
-If A and B want to invert Binary when binary==1, what we expected finally is bianry == 1
+If A invert Binary twice when binary==1, what we expected finally is bianry == 1
-However, if B invert binary before the setState of A excited.
+However, if the second invert happens before the setState of the first invert been executed.
 Then the binary would be 0 in the end, not as we expected.
 ```
 To solve the above problem, we should useReducer.
 ```